tutkli/jikan-ts/README.md

 </p>

-> Jikan API wrapper for Typescript and NodeJS with build in typings.
+> Jikan API wrapper for Typescript and Node.js with built-in typings.

 ## Features